KevinWorkman/HappyCoding/teaching/intro-to-web-dev/_posts/2022-04-19-final-project.md

 - [CodePen Challenges](https://codepen.io/challenges) gives a different challenge every week.
 This is a great way to play with web development!
 - [Genuary](https://genuary.art/prompts) is an event that gives you a different procedural generation prompt every day in January.
 This is a great way to play with p5.js!
+- [The Coding Train](https://thecodingtrain.com/) has a ton of videos, including a [programming with p5.js video series](https://thecodingtrain.com/beginners/p5js/) that has tons of ideas about what you can do with p5.js.

 # Grades